kiba/Writings/fac/chp25_interlude_mechatron_machines.md

 **Drone** refers to a quadropter flying machine and its variations.

 * **Logistic drone** - The main logistical workhorse of Mechatron.
 Its purpose is to carry materials and items from one location or another by flying.
-With control towers, charging stations, and other component, the logistics drones are part of an overarching Logistic Network.
+With control towers, charging stations, and other components, the logistics drones are part of an overarching logistic network that coordinated the delivery of goods and material over an entire industrial complex.
 In the kingdom of Mechatron, the logistic network is not only used to support the state's industrial complex but also can be used by private citizens and organizations as well, as long as they pay according to a fee schedule.
 Not the end-all be-all of logistics, as bulk goods travel in other modes, such as trains or belts.

 * **Construction drone** - A catch-all term for the various type of drones used for construction.
 The simplest drone is essentially a logistic drone, used to deliver construction materials.
 More complicated drones can have multitools used for repairs or delicate custom works.

 * **Tunnel Boring Machine** - Used to bore tunnels deep underground.
 Sometime has turrets attached to it as self-defense mechanism.
 ## **Category: Buildings and Infrastructure**

 * **Dust turbine power plant** - Burn dusts to generte energy.
 It is used when solar panels don't provide enough energy or for compact bases, or provide emergency power.